freginold/Note/README.md

 # Note
 Note is a very basic Windows GUI note/task app.
 It is free, open source, and in the public domain.
 It uses VBScript and JavaScript/JScript with an .HTA interface.

-Note saves all notes or task items in a `notes` subfolder, located inside the folder where Note is installed.
-It will create the `notes` subfolder if it doesn't already exist.
-It uses the `config.txt` file to store configuration settings -- time stamp display, background color, text font, text size, screen position, status bar display, and backup folder location.
-If no configuration file is present, Note will create one on launch.
+Note saves all notes/tasks in a `notes` subfolder, located inside the folder where Note was installed.
+It uses a `config.txt` file to store configuration settings; time stamp display, background color, text font, text size, screen position, status bar display, and backup folder location.
+If either the `notes` subfolder or the `config.txt` file are not present, Note will create one on launch.

 You can create new note groups, each one saved as a separate text file, and add individual note items to each group/file.
 New note items can be added at the bottom of the list, or inserted anywhere in an existing note list.
 Each note item can be deleted individually (ie. for a to-do list).
 Individual note items can be moved up or down on the list.
 They can also be edited in-line.
 Note groups can be renamed or deleted.
 Any changes are saved immediately.